-ACQF Compare qualifications and qualifications frameworks
+Compare qualifications and qualifications frameworks

-- Key for the expected easier recognition and portability (intra-Africa & Africa-Rest of the world). - Key for enhanced information-sharing on qualifications - Key for learners' mobility - Key for implementation of Addis and Global Recognition Conventions - Benchmarking, self-assessment, policy learning - NQF is always in evolution an overarching referencing qualifications framework of continental scope to deliver on the objectives of ...
+- Key for enhanced information-sharing on qualifications and mutual understanding - Key for the expected easier recognition and portability (intra-Africa & Africa-Rest of the world). - Key for learners' mobility - Key for implementation of Addis and Global Recognition Conventions - Benchmarking, self-assessment, policy learning - NQF is always in evolution an overarching referencing qualifications framework of continental scope to deliver on the objectives of ...